Active Learning for Cost-Sensitive Classification: Proof of Theorem

 Fixing $i$ and $y$, and working toward~\eqref{eq:sample_bd} we seek to bound

 The bound on the other tail is similar.
 In this section, we sometimes treat the query rule as a function which maps an $x$ to a query decision.
 We use the notation $\Qf_j: \Xcal \rightarrow \{0,1\}$ to denote the query function used after seeing the first $j-1$ examples.
 Thus, our query indicator $Q_j$ is simply the instantiation $\Qf_j(x_j)$.
-Throughout this section, we work for an individual label $y$ so that we omit an explicit dependence on $y$ in all our arguments and notation.
+In this section, we work with an individual label $y$ and omit the explicit dependence in all our arguments and notation.
 For notational convenience, we use $z_j = (x_j,c_j,Q_j)$ and with $g^\star(\cdot) = f^\star(\cdot;y)$, we define

 Note that $\xi_j$ is a centered random variable, independent of everything else.
-We now introduce some standard concepts from martingale theory in order to start with the proof of Theorem~\ref{thm:deviation}.
+We now introduce some standard concepts from martingale theory for the proof of Theorem~\ref{thm:deviation}.